iudjin/JobPriceCalculator/README.md

 Implementation of pricing estimation for NuPack
 ----------------------------------------------

-	folder /src contains the code for calculating estimated price for NuPack corporation
+	Folder /src contains the code for calculating estimated price for NuPack corporation

 Usage
 ------